autonity/docs.autonity.org/content/docs/oracle/install-oracle/_index.md

 ## Installing data source plugins {#install-plugin}

-Oracle server will need to provide price data for FX and ATN/NTN currency pairs utilised in the Autonity Stability Mechanism.
+Oracle server will need to provide price data for FX and ATN and NTN currency pairs utilised in the Auton Stabilization Mechanism.

 A basic set of data adaptor plugins for sourcing this data is provided out the box with oracle server for testnet pre-Mainnet:

 - Forex plugins: for connecting to public FX data sources.
 See the `forex_` prefixed adaptors in [`/plugins`<i class='fas fa-external-link-alt'></i>](https://github.com/autonity/autonity-oracle/tree/master/plugins).
 Four forex plugins are currently provided.
-- Simulator plugin: for simulated ATN/NTN data.
+- Simulator plugin: for simulated ATN and NTN data for testnet purposes.
 See the `simulator_plugin` adaptor in [`/plugins`<i class='fas fa-external-link-alt'></i>](https://github.com/autonity/autonity-oracle/tree/master/plugins).

-To install:
+The plugins are included pre-built as part of oracle server Docker image and pre-built executable.

+If installing by building from source, you will also need to build and install the Simulator plugin if you want to use it for testnet:

-1. To build the Simulator data source simulator run `make simulator`.
+1. Run `make simulator`.

 This will build the `simulator_plugin` in the `/plugins` directory.